gatling/gatling/src/docs/content/reference/current/core/injection/index.md

 {{< include-code "open-injection" java kt scala >}}

-The building blocks for profile injection the way you want are:
+The building blocks for open model profile injection are:

 1. `nothingFor(duration)`: Pause for a given duration.
 2. `atOnceUsers(nbUsers)`: Injects a given number of users at once.